openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onContextMenuShow(callback: (event?: { param: WebContextMenuParam, result: WebContextMenuResult }) => boolean)

-Shows a context menu after the user clicks the right mouse button or long presses a specific element, such as an image or a link.
+Called when a context menu is displayed after the user clicks the right mouse button or long presses a specific element, such as an image or a link.

 **Parameters**